A Feminist Ranking of Female Superheroes

 #4: Barbara Gordon

-From: Batgirl.
 Where To Start: Batgirl Vol. 1 "The Batgirl of Burnside," by Cameron Stewart, Brenden Fletcher, and Babs Tarr (DC Comics, out May 27, 2015)

 After recovering from a spinal injury that left her paralyzed for three years, Barbara Gordon has just graduated from college with a degree in forensic psychology and is living the typical early-twenties life in Burnside, Gotham's very own version of Brooklyn.
 Sorry, did I say typical?
-I meant that she's trying to navigate the waters of having a normal life while also attempting to bring down a psychopath with a revenge porn ring so twisted it will make you want to set up two-step verification on every account you have, immediately.
+I meant that she's trying to navigate having a normal life while also attempting to bring down a psychopath with a revenge porn ring so twisted it will make you want to set up two-step verification on every account you have, immediately.

 As a bonus, the book's current creative team is outspoken in their love for feminism and diversity in comics, and they responded incredibly well to some recent controversy over their representation of trans characters (which, while imperfect, shows they're trying and listening to communities traditionally under-represented in comics).
 Plus, Babs Tarr's art makes the Burnside crew look like they belong in the next episode of Broad City.
-If you're looking to pick up your first DC cape book, I recommend waiting a few months for the first Burnside trade—and then you'll be hooked for life.
+If you're looking to pick up your first DC cape book, I recommend the first Burnside trade—and then you'll be hooked for life.
 (Mwahaha.)

-*Feminism Ranking: 7 Mallory Ortberg articles*
+Feminism Ranking: 7 Daniel Mallory Ortberg articles

 #3: Buffy Summers

-From: Buffy the Vampire Slayer.
 Where To Start: Buffy Season Eight Vol. 1 "The Long Way Home," by Joss Whedon and Georges Jeanty (Dark Horse Comics)

 "Wait," I can hear you say through your screen, "didn't Buffy end after seven seasons way back in 2003?"
 So you might think—if you limit yourself to the medium of television—but you would in fact be mistaken.
-Buffy paved the way for badass women on-screen in the late '90s (the era of timeless fashion), and she continues to be just as pioneering and perky in comic books today.
+Buffy paved the way for badass women on-screen in the late '90s, and she continues to be just as pioneering and perky in comic books today.
 The first volume of Buffy Season Eight picks up not long after the series finale and continues to tell the story of all your Buffy faves, including Xander, Willow, Giles, and Faith (…and even Dawn, ugh).

 Whedon has admitted that, without the restraints of a small-screen VFX budget, they may have gone a bit off the deep end, creatively (at one point, Dawn becomes a centaur?
-It's weird), but doesn't everyone want to see what Buffy Summers would have done with her life after leaving the remains of Sunnydale?
+It's weird), but doesn't everyone want to see what Buffy Summers would have done with her life after leaving Sunnydale?
 And have Buffy go on and on and never end?
-Thanks to the miracle of comics, we get just that: they're currently in the midst of Buffy season ten.
+Thanks to the miracle of comics, we get just that.
 Yes, our favorite '90s feminist icon can live forever.

 Feminism Ranking: 9 lesbian witches